uiuc-msynowiec/CS410-Project/README.md

 # Running the local RAG program

+## Step 1
-## 1. Clone the Github Repo, and open it up in VSCode
+Clone the Github Repo, and open it up in VSCode

+## Step 2
-## 2. Pull up the repo in a File Explorer/Finder window and navigate to the /CS410-Project/rag_proj/reviewsset/ folder.
+Pull up the repo in a File Explorer/Finder window and navigate to the /CS410-Project/rag_proj/reviewsset/ folder.
 THIS HAS TO BE THE UNZIPPED FOLDER.

+## Step 3
-## 3. Once here, double click on the Electronics_combined_10000.zip file.
+Once here, double click on the Electronics_combined_10000.zip file.
 This will uncompress the file which is ok.

+## Step 4
-## 4. Once the file has been unzipped, copy the file and put it under this path instead: /CS410-Project/rag_proj/reviews_extracted/reviewsset/Electronics_combined_10000.zip_extracted
+Once the file has been unzipped, copy the file and put it under this path instead: /CS410-Project/rag_proj/reviews_extracted/reviewsset/Electronics_combined_10000.zip_extracted

+## Step 5
-## 5. Once the unzipped file has been moved to the correct folder, remove the file from this path as it is no longer necessary: /CS410-Project/rag_proj/reviewsset/, and go back to the terminal in VSCode and navigate to the rag_proj folder within the overall repo.
+Once the unzipped file has been moved to the correct folder, remove the file from this path as it is no longer necessary: /CS410-Project/rag_proj/reviewsset/, and go back to the terminal in VSCode and navigate to the rag_proj folder within the overall repo.

+## Step 6
-## 6. Here now run the command "python ragpipeline.py"
+Here now run the command "python ragpipeline.py"

+## Step 7
-## 7. If you'd like the program to reindex everything type "y" when prompted, else if you've run the program before, there should be an index saved and you can just press "n".
+If you'd like the program to reindex everything type "y" when prompted, else if you've run the program before, there should be an index saved and you can just press "n".

+## Step 8
-## 8. Type "exit" to quit the program whenever and enjoy using the LLM/RAG!
+Type "exit" to quit the program whenever and enjoy using the LLM/RAG!